aravindp24/hello-world/README.md

 # hello-world
-A test repository for exploring github nd adding my ideas.
+A test repository for exploring github and adding my ideas.